yigityildirimm/Web-Scraping-and-Data-Pipeline-on-the-Cloud/README.md

 sources to help Gans predict e-scooter movement and ensure that their scooters are available where users need them.

-As the Data Engineer for Gans, your role includes assembling and automating a data pipeline in the cloud to collect and store the following types of data:
+As the Data Engineer for Gans, my role includes assembling and automating a data pipeline in the cloud to collect and store the following types of data: